 Step 2: Requests for accommodation should be supported by appropriate supporting documentation.
 The ADA Committee has developed guidelines and verification forms for some specific disabilities and accommodation requests in order to assist students to gather the required documentation.
-The supporting documentation should be submitted to the Title IX/Section 504 Coordinator, who will refer the request and documentation to the ADA Committee.
+The supporting documentation should be submitted to the ADA/Section 504 Coordinator, who will refer the request and documentation to the ADA Committee.

 Step 3: Once submitted, the ADA Committee will review the request to determine if the student has a qualifying condition under applicable law and policy and, if so, what reasonable accommodations should be authorized.
-The Title IX/Section 504 Coordinator will notify the student of the Committee's decision and provide the student with a letter authorizing the student to use the accommodations.
+The ADA/Section 504 Coordinator will notify the student of the Committee's decision and provide the student with a letter authorizing the student to use the accommodations.